bvinoth186/notes/oci-foundations.md

 - Data Transfer Cost
   - no charge with in AD
   - no charge with in Region
-  - for diff region or internet
+  - for diff region or Internet
     - ingress is free
 	- egress is not free
   - no charge for DRG to on prem